 - 1. Students who will continue to use university resources in completing their degrees must enroll in and pay tuition and fees for not less than three hours of continuing completion of thesis/dissertation credit each semester.
 These hours will not count toward the degree and will carry a different course number than those thesis and dissertation courses that are included within the hours designated for the degree. - 2.
 Students who will not use university resources should apply for a leave of absence.
-Students choosing this option must file a formal petition with Graduate Studies for a leave of absence that states that they will not use university resources during the leave period.
+Students choosing this option must file a formal petition with the dean of the school of college for a leave of absence that states that they will not use university resources during the leave period.
 Students granted a leave of absence must re-apply for active status in the graduate program.